 One of the most dramatic chapters in presidential history unfolded in October of 1919 when President Wilson suffered a debilitating stroke.
 It was during this time that Edith Bolling Wilson was referred to as “The Secret President” and “The First Woman President.”

 Just as she had throughout their marriage, Mrs. Wilson delicately tended to the now fragile President.
 President Wilson survived through his term with the love and support of his wife and retired to a Washington, DC home.
 President Wilson died on February 3, 1924.
 Edith Bolling Wilson remained in the same home for another 37 years before she died on December 28, 1961.
-She was buried near President Wilson in the Washington National Cathedral.
-They are the only presidential couple to be interred in Washington, D.C.
+They are the only presidential couple buried in Washington, DC and they are both interred at the Washington National Cathedral.